 The JD program offers a full-time (three-year) or part-time (four-year) program that provides students with an understanding of the tenets of the law and legal systems and prepares them well for the bar examination.
 Students in the JD program have the benefit of a vastly varied curriculum and opportunities for learning outside the traditional classroom setting.Read more about the Juris Doctor (JD) Program »Learning Outcomes of the Juris Doctor (JD) Program »Visit the Student Portal to review the Academic Regulations »

-Two LL.M. programs are offered at UConn School of Law - LL.M. in U.S. Legal Studies and LL.M. in Insurance Law.
-Students in the U.S. Legal Studies program come to the Law School from many countries throughout the world where many are practicing lawyers, judges and scholars.
-Students from throughout the U.S. and other countries participate in the LL.M. in Insurance Law program.
-International LL.M. students can complete either program on a full-time basis in 2-3 semesters.
-U.S. lawyers enrolled in the Insurance Law LL.M. program typically enroll on a part-time basis.
-Read more about the LL.M. in U.S. Legal Studies »Read more about the LL.M. in Insurance Law »
+Four LLM programs are offered at UConn School of Law - LLM in U.S. Legal Studies, LLM in Insurance Law, LLM in Human Rights and Social Justice, and LLM in Energy and Environmental Law.
+Students in the U.S. Legal Studies program come to the Law School from countries throughout the world, where many are practicing lawyers, judges and scholars.
+Students from throughout the United States and from other countries participate in the four other LLM programs.
+International LLM students can complete an LLM program on a full-time basis in two to three semesters.
+The LLM in Human Rights and Social Justice and the LLM in Energy and Environmental Law were new in 2015.
+The U.S. lawyers enrolled in the Insurance Law LLM program typically enroll on a part-time basis.
+Read more about the LLM in U.S. Legal Studies »Read more about the LLM in Insurance Law »